m00nlight/OMail/index.md

         so wait for a while and try again may work.

-        If you use account like Gmail, AOL mail, Yahoo Mail, you either need to turn on 'allow less secure app\' in the account setting as following: https://support.google.com/accounts/answer/6010255?hl=en
+        If you use account like Gmail, AOL mail, Yahoo Mail, you either need to turn on 'allow less secure app' in the account setting as following: https://support.google.com/accounts/answer/6010255?hl=en

         Or you need to enable 2 step verification and then create an app password to use as the